icure/medtech-docs/sdks/how-to/how-to-manage-users.md

     a.telecoms.some((t) => t.telecomType === 'email' && !!t.telecomNumber),
   )
 ) {
-  //An email address is required for the healthcare professional to send the invitation loggedHcp.addresses.push(
+  //An email address is required for the {{ hcp }} to send the invitation loggedHcp.addresses.push(
     new Address({
       telecoms: [